microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-4-project-eventhouse.md

     ![Screenshot of creating the shortcut.](media/kql-onelake-shortcut.png)

 3. Under **Internal sources**, select **Microsoft OneLake**.
-Then, choose your digital twin builder data lakehouse (remember that the name looks like your digital twin builder item name followed by *dtdm*).
+Then, choose *BusModeldtdm*.
 4. Expand the list of **Tables** and begin selecting all tables.
 There's a limit to the number of tables that you can add to a shortcut at once, so stop after you select 10 tables and see the warning message.
 Make a note of where you stopped.

     ![Screenshot of selecting the tables.](media/kql-onelake-shortcut-2.png)

 5. Select **Next** and **Create** to create the shortcuts.
-6. Repeat steps 2-5 twice more until all tables are added as shortcuts.
+6. Repeat the shortcut creation steps twice more, so that all tables are added as shortcuts
 7. When you're finished, you see all the external digital twin builder data tables under **Shortcuts** in the KQL database.

     ![Screenshot of the shortcuts available in the KQL database.](media/kql-shortcuts.png)